How to Nail Your Job Interview

 Keep It Short

 Sometimes candidates seem to think they should include their work experience dating back to when they worked at the local grocery store as a kid.
 We don't care.
-I want to know what you have been doing for the last 3 to 7 years and I want you to demonstrate how that's relevant to the job.
+I want to know what you have been doing for the last three to seven years, and I want you to demonstrate how that's relevant to the job.

 Try to mention experience where the people you served would be critical of your performance.
 For example, if at your last job you did perform phone support, put down that you were on the phone 15 hours a week and doing on-site work 10 hours a week.
 Keep it simple and keep it short.
 You want the person reading your resume to want to get more info, which means they will want to call you in to learn more about you.